 top of page

-Blue Vervain is a tall, sun-loving, clump-forming wildflower with stiff stems and dashing purple flowers that bloom from the bottom up.
+Its tiny-yet-dashing purple flowers bloom from the bottom up on stiff stalks.
 It grows naturally in moist meadows and thickets and along the edges of ponds and rivers.

-The main inflorescence can get up to a foot long and filled with tiny purple flowers.
-It has some salt resistance and feeds butterflies, moths, wasps and native bees.
+Blue Vervain has some salt resistance and feeds butterflies, moths, wasps and native bees.
 Cardinals and other birds eat the seeds.

 Blue Vervain